CZ-NIC/fred-docs/AdminManual/Configuration.rst

 on a single machine and they share an all-in-one configuration file named :file:`server.conf`.

+In the deployment scheme adopted in the CZ.NIC, separate configuration files are used for each daemon, therefore they are listed with the daemons below and marked [CZ.NIC].

 ..
 Note::

    If you decide to deploy servers on several machines,